MicroEJ/docs/VEEWear/Android/veePort.rst

 Using the Android Pack in the VEE Port
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build the Android Pack, right-click on the project and select ``Build Module``.
+To build the Android Pack, right-click on the project and select :guilabel:`Build Module`.

-The Android Pack can be embedded in a VEE Port by declaring a dependency in the ``module.ivy`` of the VEE Port as explained in the first subsection:
+The Android Pack can be included in a VEE Port by declaring a dependency in the ``module.ivy`` of the VEE Port as explained in the first subsection:

 	.. code-block:: xml